oddbird/oddsite/content/2017/12/14/introducing-herman.rst

 the path of least resistance?

     **If it's not documented, it doesn't exist.**
-    Documentation should become the default,
+    Documentation should become the default --
     an integrated part of the development process.

     --Miriam Suzanne (me)